aidanastridge/wideloop/README.md

 ### Why?

-In **R**, you get ts, tsibble, xts, and POSIX.ct objects.
-In **Python**, you have multiple packages and methods.
-And modelling is complicated.
-I created this repository so I would always have these handy resources that would make sense of it all and make me better at what I love to do.
+In **R**, you get ts, tsibble, xts, and POSIX.ct objects; In **Python**, you have multiple packages and methods; Modelling in itself is complicated.
+I created this repository so I would always have handy resources that would make sense of it all and make me better.

 ### What is a "wideloop"?